-Enjoy walks around the town, bush, lake and historic gold ruins of Ross.
-Discover old gold mining relics or enjoy 360 degrees on these walks.
+Enjoy two guided walks around the town, bush, lake and historic gold ruins of Ross.

 Ross township is 30 km south of Hokitika on SH6.
 Start these walks from Ross Goldfields Information and Heritage Centre at the end of Aylmer Street, where you can check for up-to-date track conditions.